 The next issue that arises if you obtain a judgment in small claims court is collecting on that judgment.
 Collecting on a judgment can be challenging depending on the specific facts of the defendant’s situation.
 In Minnesota, you must wait 23 days before attempting to collect on the judgment.
 In North Dakota, you must wait 14 days after obtaining a judgment to collect.
 At this point, you may find the assistance of an attorney to be especially helpful in navigating various collections issues.

-If you need assistance with a case that may be resolved in small claims court, contact the attorneys at O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota.
+If you need assistance with a case that may be resolved in small claims court, contact the attorneys at O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota.
 Call 701-235-8000 or 877-235-8002 to discuss your case.